LoginRadius/docs/content/references/sdk/android-sdk/index.md

 ## Integrate Registration Service
-Registration service supports traditional registration and login methods.
+Registration service supports Email/Password (traditional) registration and login methods.
 Registration Service is done through Authentication API.

-The following code can be used to implement registration:
+The following code can be used to implement registration using email:

-- Using Email

 ```java
 private void doRegistration() {